AdrienFabre/CV/README.md

 ### Thrives Under Pressure - Resourceful

-Thriving under Pressure and being Resourceful helps to prioritize and maintain an Agile pace.
+Thriving under Pressure and being Resourceful helps me to prioritize and maintain an Agile pace.

 - Feedback - Mursal Hedayat, CEO at [Chatterbox](https://www.chatterbox.io/), FounderForbes 30 Under 30 Social Entrepreneur:
 “It was a delightful working with Adrien.
 He produced a highly engaging and well attended MakeSense workshop for Chatterbox in very little time.
 He was very attentive to our needs and delivered outputs that far exceeded our expectations.”